wapmorgan/UnifiedArchive/README.md

 In the **examples** catalog there are some files for check of operability of the program. start them from a command line.

-* Transfer a catalog name in `cli.fs.php` to scan directory for all archives.
+* Pass a catalog name to `cli.fs.php` script to scan directory for all archives.
-* Transfer a path to archive in `cli.hierachy.php` for unpacking / listing.
+* Pass a path to archive to `cli.hierachy.php` script for unpacking / listing.
-* Transfer a path to archive and list of files in `cli.pack.php` for archiving.
+* Pass a path to archive and file names to `cli.pack.php` script for archiving.

 ## Progress of supporting various formats and operations